 - ½ cup (8 tbsp) of butter (or non-dairy butter or coconut oil; please read notes regarding measurement)

-- 1 cup sifted flour (I used my gluten-free flour mix*; see notes)
+- 1 cup sifted gluten-free all-purpose flour (I used my gluten-free flour mix; see notes)

 - 4 eggs